appcircleio/appcircle-docusaurus/docs/enterprise-appstore/enterprise-app-store-setup/customize-ent-store.md

 ### SSO Login

-You may also use SSO for your Enterprise Store.
+You may also use SSO for your Enterprise App Store.
 Appcircle supports both OpenID and SAML SSO providers.
 In order to enable SSO integration, please turn on the toggle that says **Enable SSO**.
 After you have enabled the SSO, please click the **Create** link to configure the SSO, according to your provider.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/entstore-ssotoggle.png' />